simonmichael/hledger_site/src/faq.md

   ```

 - Also recreate any required directives in the input stream.
   This is often not needed, but it depends on your data.
+  If needed:

-  - If you can keep those directives in their own file
+  - Keep those directives in their own file if possible
     (if [directive scope rules](hledger.md#directives-and-multiple-files) allow it),
-    you can use that as another input:
+    which you can use as another input:
     ```shell
     $ hledger print ... | hledger -If- -f2023accounts.journal ...
     ```

-  - Otherwise, find a way to add the required directives.
+  - Or find another way to pass the required directives along.
 Eg:
     ```shell
     $ (hledger print ...; grep '^[a-z]' $LEDGER_FILE) | hledger -If- ...
     ```